AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide-Enumerated.rst

 CloudN performs two major functions.
 One is to extend your datacenter to multi cloud (ACX).
-Another is to connect encrypted tunnel to an existing VPC/VNet.
+The other is to build encrypted tunnel to existing VPC/VNets.

 To learn how CloudN Aviatrix Cloud Interconnect (ACX) works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__